 In Ms. Lewis’s spare time she loves trying exotic foods, traveling, listening to music, and reading.

 Ms. Leyzerenok is an Early Learning Teaching Fellow at BASIS Independent Brooklyn.
 She received her Bachelor of Arts in social sciences at The University of Buffalo, specializing in early childhood education.
 Ms. Leyzerenok joined BASIS Independent Brooklyn at the end of the last school year as a Teaching Fellow and spent time in several different PreK and kindergarten classes.

 In her free time, Ms. Leyzerenok enjoys traveling to new places and exploring new recipes she finds.
 She is thrilled to be working in class Xenon in partnership with Ms. Rivera this year!

-Ms. MacCoille joins BASIS Independent Brooklyn as a teaching fellow in the Early Learning Program.
+Ms. MacCoille is a subject expert teacher in the Music Faculty at BASIS Independent Brooklyn.
 Ms. MacCoille received her degree in performance and music education from the Royal Irish Academy of Music.
 She continued on to receive her master’s degree in classical civilizations and Italian from Trinity College Dublin.